EMD 1010: J-Engine

 To meet EPA Tier 4 emission standards for nitrogen oxides (NOx), manufacturers rely on one of two methods: exhaust gas recirculation (EGR), where exhaust gases are cooled and recirculated back through the combustion cycle, or selective catalytic reduction (SCR) using urea-based diesel exhaust fluid, which converts NOx in the catalytic converter to elemental nitrogen and water.
-Although EGR requires a diesel particulate filter, it is the preferred solution for Class I operators, as SCR adds another consumable with handling and storage issues by maintenance personnel.
+Although EGR requires a diesel particulate filter, it is the preferred solution for Class I operators, as SCR adds another consumable with handling and storage problems by maintenance personnel.

 The four-stroke engine design was re-introduced in the mid-2010s to meet Tier 4 without using SCR.
 Although EMD had experimented with modifying the 710 to meet Tier 4, the prototype proved to be too heavy and inefficient to be practical.
 The first (pre-production) locomotive using the 1010J engine, the SD70ACe-T4, using a 4600 hp (4,400 traction hp) 12 cylinder engine was unveiled in late 2015.
 Testing of the new locomotives began in the Spring of 2016.
 The first two units of a 65 unit order for the new locomotive were delivered to Union Pacific in December 2016.

 The block designation was changed to J to reflect the changes to the new engine, which included power assembly and block redesigns, as well as the addition of a two-stage turbocharging system consisting of three turbochargers.
 Other new features are an EGR system to reduce exhaust emissions and double-walled fuel injection to increase safety.